-It is not entirely known why dogs go after certain inanimate objects—underwear is another favorite item—but something must be done to curb this behavior, which can be very expensive and dangerous for your dog.
+It is not entirely known why dogs go after certain inanimate objects—undergarments are another favorite item—but something must be done to curb this behavior, which can be very expensive and dangerous for your dog.
 Socks (and other assorted items) pose a serious danger when ingested.

 Some dogs just want something to do.
 Others may have a behavioral issue like resource guarding or displaying possessive behaviors toward the item, much like they would a valuable bone.
 Your approach may even prompt the dog to gobble up the sock on the spot.
 If you notice resource guarding, you will want to mention this behavior to your vet.

 Time is a determinant about what to do about the sock.
 It is a good idea to call the vet as soon as you find out it has happened.
 Within two hours, the vet might suggest a solution to make your dog vomit up the sock.
 If too much time has passed, usually more than two hours, the vet may take a wait and see approach or might do an x-ray.
 If too much time has passed or the dog is showing signs of distress, like no longer eating or drinking, then one of the biggest potential worries is intestinal obstruction.

 It is urgent that you call your vet if your dog is lethargic, experiencing pain in its abdomen, vomiting, having difficulty defecating, or any other signs of illness—the sooner the better.
 Your dog may need an endoscopy to retrieve the item through the mouth or surgery.

 In some cases, depending on the size of the dog and the size of the sock, it might be OK to let the dog pass the sock.
 Your vet should be apprised of the situation.

 Diligently pick up all socks and other items of clothing and keep them out of your dog's reach.